dougharman/Battleship-base/1b_README_Checklist.md

       web3
       truffle-hdwallet-provider

-3. Battleship-react-app can be (a) deployed locally or (b) to Rinkeby
+3. Battleship-react can be deployed locally.
     - can deploy with `npm run ganache` and in a new terminal shell: `npm run migrate` followed by `npm start`
+4. Rinkeby, tested but not currently working
-    - Infura seed phrase and account are hardcoded in the deploy file
+    - Deleted: Infura seed phrase and account are hardcoded in the deploy file
     - Rinkeby address is hardcoded as an alternate provider in web3.js file